-San Diego Boat Tours
+San Diego Sailing Tours

 9/7/16 - on-going

 For more adventurous boaters, the open ocean awaits.
 Long range sportfishermen often head 100 miles or more offshore, while Catalina Island is a favorite destination for coastal sailing enthusiasts.
 Cruise ships offer routes from San Diego to Mexico and beyond.
 Summer and Fall are the most predictable seasons to go to sea in San Diego, but if you’re manning your own vessel, make sure to check government agencies such as The National Weather Service or the San Diego Lifeguard Service for current information and forecasts to ensure your safety.

 San Diego's affinity for boating has a long history, extending back to early Pacific explorers like Juan Cabrillo who stepped into history as the first European to set foot in California in San Diego bay in 1542.
 An excellent natural harbor and important stop on the California Mission circuit, San Diego's marine traffic grew rapidly during the colonial period and into the early 20th Century.
 Even before the Naval buildup during and following the Second World War, San Diego had already established itself in the boatbuilding, tuna fishing and shipping industries.
-Yachting and sailboat racing were a popular pastime - a continuing tradition that has spawned Americas Cup races, boats and crews.
+Yachting and sailboat racing were a popular pastime - a continuing tradition that has spawned America's Cup races, boats and crews.